 Various Program Fees

-Additional fees may be worked into the program structure.
-These may include laboratory, parking, clinical fee, etc. They may be worked into the tuition cost and therefore paid for by financial aid or scholarships, if the student has these.
-If not, these are more fees that may be required in cash.
+Additional fees may be included in the program structure.
+These may include laboratory, parking, clinical fees, etc. They may be included in the tuition cost and, therefore, paid for by financial aid or scholarships if the student has these.
+If not, more fees may be required in cash.

-When researching schools take a close look at the tuition breakdown and any fine print.
-Schools will be somewhat upfront about these costs but don't assume they will answer questions you don't know to ask!
+When researching schools, look closely at the tuition breakdown and any fine print.
+Schools will be somewhat upfront about these costs, but don't assume they will answer questions you don't know how to ask!

 Tuition Costs

-Tuition costs will vary by program, state, current education level and school type.
+Tuition costs vary by program, state, current education level, and school type.
 A prospective nursing student may find many nursing programs in his or her area offering different programs with tuition costs.
-Private nursing schools, community colleges, and Universities vary greatly in their programs and costs.
+Private nursing schools, community colleges, and Universities vary significantly in their programs and expenses.

 Private Nursing Schools

-Offering an Associate's Degree in Nursing (ADN), may be more expensive than community colleges but usually offer shorter waiting lists.
-They may offer more flexibility allowing the student to work his or her current job while going to school and semesters may be non-traditional perhaps starting every couple months.
+Offering an associate's degree in nursing (ADN) may be more expensive than community colleges, but they usually offer shorter waiting lists.
+They may provide more flexibility, allowing the student to work his or her current job while going to school, and semesters may be non-traditional, perhaps starting every few months.
 Be aware that these types of schools, especially newer schools, may have difficulty arranging clinical hours because they are not well known in the healthcare community or large enough to compete with traditional schools.
 Be sure to ask the advisor about this when researching schools and listen closely to how he or she responds to questions.
 This is not something schools like to brag about!
-But, these programs will usually be able to find students the required clinical hours prior to graduation.
+However, these programs will usually be able to find students who need the required clinical hours before graduation.
 If they couldn't, students could probably work out an alternative.

 Private Nursing Colleges

 Private colleges are smaller institutions with more flexibility and usually a focus on working or older students versus traditional schools, such as community colleges or Universities.
-Private nursing colleges may boast more flexible schedules, a wider selection of accelerated or bridge programs, and possibly daycare, and shorter waiting lists.
-In exchange for these luxuries tuition costs may be higher than traditional schools.
+Private nursing colleges may boast more flexible schedules, a more comprehensive selection of accelerated or bridge programs, daycare, and shorter waiting lists.
+In exchange for these luxuries, tuition costs may be higher than those of traditional schools.

 Nursing Programs at Community Colleges

-Offering an Associate's Degree in Nursing (ADN), are usually somewhat affordable when compared to private schools and universities.
-They are traditionally well established in the nursing community which allows the school to arrange clinical hours without difficulty.
-However, the waiting list may be lengthy and classes may only start two or three times a year with the traditional semesters, fall, spring, and maybe summer.
+Offering an Associate's Degree in Nursing (ADN), they are usually somewhat affordable compared to private schools and universities.
+They are traditionally well-established in the nursing community, which allows the school to arrange clinical hours without difficulty.
+However, the waiting list may be lengthy, and classes may only start two or three times a year with the traditional semesters: fall, spring, and maybe summer.

-Community colleges may require prerequisite classes to be complete prior to being listed on the waiting list or may have competitive waiting lists requiring the prospective student to retake classes for a higher GPA.
+Community colleges may require prerequisite classes to be completed before being listed on the waiting list or may have competitive waiting lists that require prospective students to retake courses for a higher GPA.
 Consider these costs when researching schools.

 Nursing Programs at 4-Year Universities

-For students who already hold a Bachelor's degree with another major many Universities offer Bachelor's to BSN transition programs for less money than the traditional BSN program.
+For students who already hold a Bachelor's degree with another significant, many Universities offer Bachelor's to BSN transition programs for less money than the traditional BSN program.

-Private schools, community colleges, and universities may offer transition or bridge programs such as, LPN to RN, ADN to BSN, or Bachelor's to BSN programs.
-These will usually have shorter wait-lists than entry level nursing programs because not all prospective nursing students hold a degree.
+Private schools, community colleges, and universities may offer transition or bridge programs such as LPN to RN, ADN to BSN, or RN to BSN programs.
+These will usually have shorter wait lists than entry-level nursing programs because not all prospective nursing students hold a degree.
 Added benefits include working in healthcare while attending RN school and paying for fewer classes, as many were completed in the prior program of study.

 Ways to Pay for RN School

-There are many options available to the prospective student to pay for school.
+Prospective students have many options for paying for school.
 Whether paying cash, applying for grants or scholarships, or applying for student loans, finding a way to pay for school may be difficult but possible.

 Cash

-Paying cash for school is a nice option if the prospective student is able.
-Paying cash removes the hassle of applying for scholarships, grants, or student loans, and graduating with student loan debt.
+Paying cash for school is an excellent option if the prospective student can do so.
+Paying cash removes the hassle of applying for scholarships, grants, or student loans and graduating with student loan debt.
 Some schools may offer payment plans.
-However, a financial adviser may suggest taking out a federal loan with a low and fixed interest rate and investing the cash in a higher interest earning account.
+However, a financial adviser may suggest taking out a federal loan with a low and fixed interest rate and investing the cash in a higher interest-earning account.

 Grants

 Grants are a form of financial aid that does not need to be repaid.
-Many types of grants are available although they may be difficult to obtain.
-Grants are commonly awarded based on need and how the "need" is determined varies but is often financial.
-Low income earners often receive the grant.
+Many types of grants are available, although they may be difficult to obtain.
+Grants are commonly awarded based on need, and how the "need" is determined varies but is often financial.
+Low-income earners often receive the grants.
 Stipulations may apply to the student, such as remaining in the nursing program until graduation or maintaining a certain GPA.
 Not complying with these stipulations may be grounds for grant repayment.

-Applying for grants may be completed online or with private companies.
+Grant applications may be completed online or with private companies.
 The most popular grant is the Federal Pell Grant.
-The best way to research grant is to search online and speak with a financial aid advisor at the school.
+The best way to research grants is to search online and speak with a financial aid advisor at the school.

 Scholarships

-Many scholarships are available for nursing students, and like grants, do not require repayment.
-However, they may be also be difficult to obtain and may be focused on minorities, students with low socioeconomic status, or students of certain ethnicity.
+Many scholarships are available for nursing students and, like grants, do not require repayment.
+However, they may also be difficult to obtain and may be focused on minorities, students with low socioeconomic status, or students of certain ethnicities.
 Many scholarships require the nurse to maintain a set GPA throughout school and have a low rate of absences to remain in good standing for the scholarship.
-Repayment would be required if the scholarship standards are not met during school.
+Repayment would be necessary if the scholarship standards are not met during school.

-Scholarships and grants usually require a bit of effort on the part of the applicant.
-Finding, applying for, and maintaining scholarships and grants may be time consuming, but well worth the effort for "free money."
+Scholarships and grants usually require some effort on the part of the applicant.
+Finding, applying for, and maintaining scholarships and grants may be time-consuming, but they are well worth the effort for "free money."
 Searching online is the best place to begin.

-Many "scholarship finder" websites are available as well as downloadable applications (Apps) for smartphones.
+Many "scholarship finder" websites and downloadable applications (Apps) for smartphones are available.
 Applying for scholarships and grants usually requires an application and supporting documents, most commonly an essay.
-The topic of the essay is stated clearly by the scholarship provider.
+The scholarship provider clearly states the topic of the essay.
 Topics may include stating why the applicant wants to be a nurse or some variation of this, discussing a wonderful, terrible, etc. time of life, or why the applicant believes they deserve the scholarship or grant.
-Writing demonstrates the applicant’s current level of comprehension and communication as well as providing a starting point for candidate selection.
-Many prospective nursing students will apply for scholarships and grants and only a few will be awarded.
+Writing demonstrates the applicant’s current level of comprehension and communication and provides a starting point for candidate selection.
+Many prospective nursing students will apply for scholarships and grants, and only a few will be awarded.

 Student Loans

-While some students may feel hesitation about applying for student loans he or she may want to remember the earning potential for a working nurse increases every year with experience and student loans are usually at a fixed and low interest rate which will eventually will be paid off.
-Going into student loan debt is not an idea many people embrace, it may be the fastest way to start nursing school and begin earning a great salary.
+While some students may feel hesitation about applying for student loans, they may want to remember that the earning potential for a working nurse increases every year with experience, and student loans are usually at a fixed and low interest rate, which will eventually pay off.
+Going into student loan debt is not an idea many people embrace; it may be the fastest way to start nursing school and begin earning an excellent salary.
 This is by far the most popular method of paying for education.

-Gathering more information or applying for financial aid can be accomplished by speaking to the school’s financial aid office once accepted into the program.
-The new student must complete an application called the FAFSA which can be done online at FAFSA.ed.gov, or on paper.
+Once accepted into the program, students can speak to the school’s financial aid office to gather more information or apply for financial aid.
+The new student must complete an application called the FAFSA, which can be completed online at FAFSA.ed.gov or on paper.

 Free Application for Federal Student Aid (FAFSA)